• Skip to primary navigation

 frozen cubes of basil and olive oil

-I use an ice cube tray that has a lid on it.
-That way it's always covered and I can always just grab a couple of cubes when I need them.
+I use an ice cube tray that has a lid on it to freeze my herbs.
+That way it's covered, and I can always grab a couple of cubes when needed.
+If you are preserving more herbs by freezing, you can take the cubes out and put them in a freezer bag so you can keep making more herb cubes.

 basil leaves in olive oil in an ice cube tray with a lid